Seas and Islands in Japan

 So there are also a few Christian churches in Amakusa.

-Aoshima (青島, Miyazaki Pref.) is a flat and small island.
+Aoshima is a flat and small island.

 The coast is covered with the bedrocks which have regular and straight stripes of geological layers.

-Rich forests cover the whole island, and the island is designated as a World Natural Heritage site.
+The island is designated as a World Natural Heritage site.

-Yoronjima (与論島, Kagoshima Pref.) is a small island surrounded by coral reef and is located just to the north of Okinawa Island.
+It is located just to the north of Okinawa Island.

-Okinawa (沖縄) is the prefecture located on the southwestern edge of Japan.
+Okinawa is the prefecture located on the southwestern edge of Japan.

 Subtropical islands are dotted on a line for 650 km.